MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 }
 ```

-We can then use this new operation as `HAll(register)` to apply $H \otimes H \otimes \cdots \otimes H$.
+You can then use this new operation as `HAll(register)` to apply $H \otimes H \otimes \cdots \otimes H$.

 This is cumbersome to do, however, especially in a larger algorithm.
-Moreover, this approach is specialized to the particular operation that we wish to apply to each qubit.
+Moreover, this approach is specialized to the particular operation that you wish to apply to each qubit.
-We can use the fact that operations are first-class to express this algorithmic concept more explicitly:
+You can use the fact that operations are first-class to express this algorithmic concept more explicitly:

 ```qsharp
 ApplyToEachCA(H, register);